CharReek/Project-4-Blog/README.md

 # Issues & Bugs
 *Bug* - One issue i had was that when i was deploying it to heroku the CSS was not loading in.
 * *The solution* - I changed  Debug from True to False

+*Bug*- Lookpook page not connecting after creation
+* *The solution* - I had to add a url pattern in the urls.py file